Middle School Overview

 A Healthy Approach to Adolescence

 Connecting to the outer world through community service and field trips, students apply their studies to the greater community.
-Weekly farm and gardening classes allow students to experience and appreciate the natural world.
+Class camping trips and gardening classes allow students to experience and appreciate the natural world.

-Our unique curriculum thoughtfully addresses the challenges of the middle school years.
+The unique Waldorf curriculum thoughtfully addresses the challenges of the middle school years.
 Waldorf education strives to cultivate a reverence for the earth and respect for its inhabitants.
 Our goal is to provide a solid academic foundation while developing the moral discernment necessary for navigating today’s world.